 Risks.
 Avoid olive leaf if you're allergic or hypersensitive to olives, olive leaves, or related plants.
 Use with caution if you're taking antiviral medicine.
 And avoid olive leaf if you're pregnant or breastfeeding, as little is known about its safety in these cases.

 Interactions.
-Due to olive oil's ability to lower cholesterol and blood pressure levels, caution may be needed for people taking drugs for those conditions.
-That's because taking olive oil in addition to those medicines may lower cholesterol and blood pressure levels more than patients desire.
+Due to olive oil's ability to lower blood sugar and blood pressure levels, caution may be needed for people taking drugs for those conditions.

 Tell your doctor about any supplements you're taking, even if they're natural.
 That way, your doctor can check on any potential side effects or interactions with any medications.